IRFM/thermavip/docs/plotting.md

 -	Shapes and scene models,
 -	Text, arrows,...

 Its goal is to provide fast, dynamic and interactive plots meant for firm real-time display of 2D data.
 The library is highly customizable in order to define custom plotting items. *Plotting* library relies on the Qt **Graphics View Framework**, and is based on a heavily modified version of [Qwt](https://qwt.sourceforge.io/).
-The *Plotting* library depends on the *Logging* and *DataType* libraries.
+The *Plotting* library depends on the *Logging*, *DataType* and *Core* libraries.

 ## Widgets and plotting areas